 Photosynthesis Leads to Supersized Bugs

 Not since the Great Oxygenation Event of 2.3 billion years ago did oxygen have such a profound effect on the evolution of life on Earth as it did during the Carboniferous.
-With the unprecedented greening of the land came rapidly rising oxygen levels, peaking at up to 35% during the period.
-Humans may have trouble adapting to such an oxygen-rich atmosphere today, since we’re used to breathing an atmosphere consisting of only 21% oxygen.
+With the unprecedented greening of the land came rapidly rising oxygen levels.
+Humans may have trouble adapting to such an oxygen-rich atmosphere today.
 However, it was this record high that allowed arthropods to evolve to monstrous proportions.

-Although the first flying insects likely evolved during the Devonian Period, it was not until the Late Carboniferous that they really took off, and they certainly did so in style: Meganeura was a prehistoric dragonfly with a wingspan of 26 inches (65 cm), and one of the largest flying insects that ever lived.
+Although the first flying insects likely evolved during the Devonian Period, it was not until the Late Carboniferous that they really took off, giant dragonflys were one of the largest flying insects that ever lived.

 As oxygen levels spiralled out of control, it wasn’t just giant bugs that were the horrors of the time.
-Forest fires would have also been rife, since such high levels of oxygen would allow even damp biomass to catch alight easily.
-In other words, everything on Earth was a whole lot more flammable, likely to the extent that the sky would have had a bruised reddish tint to it, owing to the ubiquity of forest fires.
+Forest fires are also rife, since such high levels of oxygen would allow even damp biomass to catch alight easily.

 The Carboniferous began as a hot and humid world of ever-rising oxygen levels only to end with glaciations transforming the climate and redefining the course of evolution.
 Although the end of the period was not marked by a major extinction event as many other periods are, a great deal of species disappeared as icy deserts crept up from the South Pole into far higher latitudes.
 Next week, we’ll be exploring the continuation of this time of extreme climate change during the Permian Period, the last of the Palaeozoic periods and a time that ended with the near complete annhiliation of all life on Earth.